Thank you for contacting

 IRS Operations During a Government Shutdown

-The Internal Revenue Service activates a contingency plan during a federal government shutdown, maintaining only essential services.
-Deadlines for tax returns and tax filings remain fixed, even when the federal government shuts down.
-However, reduced staffing at government agencies creates a significant strain on taxpayer services, resulting in delays in the processing of tax refunds.
+The Internal Revenue Service activates a contingency plan during a federal government shutdown, maintaining essential services while scaling back others.
+Deadlines for tax returns and tax filings remain fixed, even when the federal government shuts down, and taxpayers are expected to continue meeting all obligations as normal.

 Real-World Lessons from the 2018–2019 Federal Government Shutdown

-During the same shutdown, federal employees and furloughed employees endured weeks without pay, despite promises of eventual back pay.
-Multi-state filers struggled when the Internal Revenue Service suspended guidance needed for accurate tax filings.
-The episode highlighted the importance of stronger federal–state coordination during prolonged shutdowns.
+During the same period, federal employees and furloughed employees endured weeks without pay despite expectations of eventual back pay.
+Taxpayers filing across multiple states encountered complications when the Internal Revenue Service suspended or delayed guidance needed for accurate tax filings.
+The episode underscored the importance of stronger federal–state coordination during prolonged shutdowns, a lesson that remained relevant heading into the 2025 lapse.

 State Tax Conformity Challenges When the Federal Government Shuts Down